Building the foundation of a happy home - SC First Steps

 It is hard to believe that less than two years ago, Kayla and Anthony Randolph faced homelessness.
 In the early months of her pregnancy, fearing they would lose their daughter, Kayla reached out to Kershaw County First Steps to support their journey towards stability.

-Kayla credits the executive director of Kershaw County, Rudine McLeod, in helping them get back on their feet.
-With Rudine’s assistance, the young parents were able to secure housing and work through their own anxiety as first-time parents in order to focus on what really matters─ providing a nurturing and loving home for Alexandria.
+Kayla credits Rudine McLeod, director of parenting programs, in helping them get back on their feet.
+With Rudine’s assistance, the young parents were able to secure housing and work through their own anxiety as first-time parents in order to focus on what really matters─providing a nurturing and loving home for Alexandria.

 Since starting the Parents as Teachers program, Kayla and Anthony have seen massive changes in their confidence as parents.